bramleyccslab/website_files/content/privacy.md

 # Privacy statement

-This website does not collect cookies
+This website has no cookies and does not collect any personal data.